finos/tracdap/doc/deployment/sandbox.rst

 performance at lower key sizes.
 For this reason we recommended EC 256 keys.

 The *auth-tool* will write the secret to the secret store configured in the platform configuration.
 If this is a local keystore file, the file will be created if it does not already exist.
-Running the command a second time will replace the root authentication key, which will invalidate any existing JWT tokens.

 .. tab-set::